deigott/Tinky-Winkey/README.md

 Our project is inspired by the Teletubbies and a relentless curiosity about the Windows operating system.
 A big shoutout to Microsoft for providing those handy Virtual Machines!

-Now, go ahead and explore the intriguing world of Windows services and keyloggers.
+Now, go ahead and explore the intriguing world of Windows services, keyloggers, and the Windows API (WinAPI).
 Have fun, and rest assured, we're not spying on you!

 **Disclaimer**: This project is purely for educational purposes.
 Please use your newfound knowledge responsibly; we're here to learn, not to invade privacy! 😄